OpenSynergy/pysar/README.md

 # PySAR: a Model Access and Code Generation Framework Written in Python

+Note: the opinions expressed below are my own and not the views of my employer.

 ## Rationale

 PySAR was created in my spare time as a proof of concept framework for model access and code generation using Python.